Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Introduction

-Moreover, current learning-based approaches generally only optimize transient performance but neglect optimality at the steady-state.
-Even when training with long time horizons is computationally feasible, it is difficult to quantify how long is enough to cover the steady state.
-On the other hand, linear PI controllers can achieve stability and steady-state optimality for a large range of systems.
-This work addresses the following open question: \textit{Can learning be structured to guarantee stability and steady-state optimality for a generalized class of networked systems?}
+On the other hand, current learning-based approaches generally only optimize transient performance but neglect the \emph{steady-state optimality}.
+Even when training with long time horizons is computationally feasible, it is difficult to quantify how long is enough to reach the steady state, thus making steady-state performance optimization difficult.
+In contrast, linear PI controllers can achieve steady-state optimality for a large range of systems but may result in sub-optimal transient period cost, especially when the system dynamics and cost functions are nonlinear~\cite{he2020reinforcement,yuan2022reinforcement}.
+This work addresses the following open question: \textit{Can we design learning-based controllers for a generalized class of networked systems, that optimize both the transient and steady-state performance, while guaranteeing system stability?}

 Clearly, it is not possible to design a controller for everything and the answer depends on picking the right abstraction of the system.
-Passivity is a classical notion in control theory to characterize the inherent property of dynamical systems by how their inputs and outputs correlate~\cite{arcak2016networks}.
-Many systems have been shown to be equilibrium-independent passive (EIP)~\cite{burger2014duality,cui2022equilibrium,meissen2017passivity}, which characterize passivity referenced to an arbitrary equilibrium input/output pair.
+Passivity is a classical notion in control theory to characterize the inherent property of dynamical systems by how their inputs and outputs correlate~\cite{arcak2016networks,hines2011equilibrium}.
+Many systems have been shown to be equilibrium-independent passive (EIP)~\cite{burger2014duality,cui2022equilibrium,meissen2017passivity}, which characterizes passivity referenced to an arbitrary equilibrium input/output pair.
 This abstraction allows us to design generalized controllers for networked systems without considering their detailed dynamics.